w314/notes/javaNotes/oop.md

 }
 ```

+> What state and behavior would you define in a parent class but not a subclass?

+Example:
+Animal:
+age, name, abstract makeNoise, sleep

+> What state and behavior would you define in a subclass but not in the parent class?

+Example
+Animal:
+age, name, abstract makeNose, sleep
+Dog: growl

+### Abstraction

-### 53 Describe abstraction and how would you use it in a project?
+> Describe abstraction and how would you use it in a project?

 `Abstraction` is an OOP programming principle.